All eyes on Thuringia - even the left is now calling for the election of the CDU

 The first AfD district administrator in Germany could be elected in Thuringia.
 Even the left recommends the election of the CDU counter-candidate in Sonneberg.

-Sonneberg/Erfurt – Last Sunday (June 11), the AfD candidate Robert Stuhlmann was almost elected the first AfD district administrator in Germany in Sonneberg, southern Thuringia.
+Sonneberg/Erfurt – Last Sunday (June 11) the AfD candidate Robert Stuhlmann would be in Sonneberg in southern Thuringia almost elected the first AfD district administrator in Germany been.
 With 46.7 percent, he received by far the most votes with a low turnout.
 A shock for all democratic parties.
 Now even the left is in favor of choosing his CDU opponent in the upcoming runoff.

 Shock about the election result of the AfD district administrator candidate in Thuringia

-The fact that even the left is now calling for the election of a CDU candidate illustrates the drama of the situation, because after all it is on the other side of the political spectrum.
+That now even the left to choose one CDU-Calling out candidates underscores the drama of the situation because she is, after all, on the other side of the political spectrum.
 However, all democratic parties in Thuringia want to prevent the AfD politician Robert Stuhlmann from being elected the first AfD district administrator in Germany in the runoff election on June 25th.
 In view of his result in the first ballot and a low turnout of only 49.1 percent, a scenario that cannot be ruled out.
 The high election result and the near election of the AfD district administrator candidate had caused a stir throughout Germany.

-Thuringia’s Prime Minister Bodo Ramelow from the left had criticized the low turnout and indirectly also the election result: “Half of those who didn’t go also bear some responsibility for the fact that the AfD candidate got 50 percent almost immediately.” said Ramelow.
-The AfD co-chair of Thuringia, Stefan Möller, then accused him of violating the neutrality requirement.
+Thuringia Prime Minister Bodo Ramelow from the left had criticized the low turnout and indirectly also the election result: “Half of those who didn’t go also bear some responsibility for the fact that the AfD candidate got 50 percent almost from the start,” said Ramelow.
+The AfD-Co-Chairman of Thuringia, Stefan Möller, then accused him of violating the neutrality requirement.

 Left tip in Thuringia calls for CDU elections